What is Portland's Gravel Street Service?

 Portland has over 50 miles of gravel streets which are not maintained by the city.
 As a result, these streets are in bad shape, with large potholes and ruts.
 The Portland Bureau of Transportation (PBOT) launched its Gravel Street Service as a cost-effective, short-term solution to help all those community members who have asked us to improve the condition of the gravel road they live on.
 This service is FREE for residents.

 Our crews work on a three-year cycle, working from November through February and tackling different sections of the city each of those three years.
 Crews fill in ruts and potholes, then grade and gravel the street, leaving residents with a much smoother surface and making it easier for folks to get around their neighborhood and access where they live.
 PBOT crews then rotate back to where we started and begin the three-year cycle again.
-Last year, we smoothed out gravel streets in Southeast Portland (south of SE Division Street).
-This year we are working in North, Northeast, and Southeast Portland (north of SE Division Street).

 After crews finish, property owners are responsible for the ongoing maintenance of the street in front of their property.
 For more guidance about how to perform this maintenance, see our FAQ below.